-Simmered Sweet Potatoes with Lemon is a classic way to enjoy the seasonal harvest.
+This Simmered Sweet Potatoes with Lemon recipe is an easy and classic way to enjoy Japanese sweet potatoes (Satsumaimo).
 It makes a delightful side dish and healthy snack.
 So simple yet so good, you’ll want to always have some on hand.

 This Simmered Sweet Potatoes with Lemon (さつまいものレモン煮) is a humble dish that exemplifies the flavor and nutrients of the amazing vegetable.
 Gently cooked in a liquid with lemon juice, they are slightly tangy and sweet with a pleasant fruity fragrance.

 I like to make a big batch of it to serve as a side dish throughout the week and I sometimes pack them in my kids’ lunch boxes.
 They make a healthy afternoon snack to enjoy with your green tea too.
 If you love Japanese sweet potatoes, you will appreciate the simplicity of these simmered sweet potatoes.

 3-Ingredient Simmered Sweet Potatoes with Lemon

 For this recipe, you’ll only need three ingredients: Japanese sweet potato (satsumaimo), lemon, and sugar.

 Some variations of this recipe may include mirin, soy sauce, and so on, but I personally enjoy the sweet potatoes in their simplest flavor.
 You can experiment with the additional seasonings as you like.

 The Importance of the Otoshibuta (Drop Lid)